rhiot/rhiot/docs/readme.md

 Geofencing cloudlet provides backend cloud service for collecting and the basic analysis of the GPS data.

+## Tooling

+Rhiot comes with a set of tools making it easier to work with the IoT solutions.

+### Rhiot command

+The basic tool for Rhiot is the `rhiot` Bash command.
+In order to install Rhiot command, execute the following command:

+    wget -O /usr/bin/rhiot && chmod +x /usr/bin/rhiot

 ## Performance Testing Framework

 The key part of the process of tailoring the perfect IoT solution is choosing the proper hardware for the gateway device.